BlogHow will Co-Inform Tackle Misinformation and Make a Difference in our Society?

 - Policymakers: Co-Inform will support policymakers with the creation of informed policies against the spread of misinformation.
 Support from a diverse group of International Institutions and NGOs will assist the Co-Inform consortium in widening the range of its research and reach of its results.

-- Journalists: Co-Inform aims at providing our fact-checking partners with the adequate technology to overcome issues related to the high volume of online misinformation that they need to check.
+- Journalists: Co-Inform aims at providing our fact-checking partners with adequate technology to overcome issues related to the high volume of online misinformation that they need to check.
 Furthermore, the effectiveness of current fact-checking methods will be assessed by examining public perception during all co-creation sessions.

 The Co-Inform project aims at addressing these issues at a crucial moment in the European Union’s history.
 Fighting online misinformation is more than getting rid of online trolls.
 It is about restoring trust towards public institutions and journalism and by extension restoring citizens’ faith in the democratic process.